Whistler Smoking, 1856/1860 (YMSM 009)

 Joan Harper (Membership Secretary)

 A native of Lowell, Massachusetts, Joan was a financial writer and communications executive in New York for over 30 years.
-Returning to her roots in creative writing in 2017, publishing a cookbook/memoir: Cooking with Adrienne, A Story of Friendship and Food.
-She currently work for an American nonprofit, Bpeace, and has co-written two books for them, Women Forward: The 2020 Playbook and Moving Women Forward: The 2019 Playbook.
+Returning to her roots in creative writing in 2017, she published a cookbook/memoir: Cooking with Adrienne, A Story of Friendship and Food.
+She has co-written two books with the Chairman of the American nonprofit, Bpeace: Women Forward: The 2020 Playbook and Moving Women Forward: The 2019 Playbook.
+She is currently ghostwriting a book with the first female Minister of Education for Afghanistan during the Republic.

 Since 2010, as Director of Art in the Capital and an independent art historian, Victoria has conducted tours of London museums, galleries and new exhibitions on a termly basis.